AmazingAmpharos/OoT-Randomizer/README.md

 ## Bombchus

-Bombchus are now considered in logic.
+Bombchus can be added to logic with `bombchus_in_logic`.
 That is, once you've found bombchus, you can be expected to use them as explosives, hit switches, etc. to make progress in the seed.
 In order to have this make sense, the following changes were made:

 - The back alley bombchu shop will now stock bombchus once you have bombchus in your inventory (even if you have 0).
 All options in this shop no longer sell out, and the right shelf's bottom-left pack is a sale of 5 bombchus for 60 rupees.
 Thus, once you have found bombchus, you can always buy more.
 - Bomchu Bowling is now playable only once you have bombchus in your inventory.
 This gives bombchus some unique power beyond the spirit trial, and also keeps them better self-contained (since you win bombchus from this mini-game).